medema-group/bigslice/README.md

 ---------------------
 <todo: insert brief description>

 This software was initially developed and is currently maintained by Satria Kautsar (twitter: [@satriaphd](https://twitter.com/satriaphd)).
-Contributions are very welcomed.
+Contributions and feedbacks are very welcomed.
 Feel free to drop us an e-mail if you have any question regarding or related to **BiG-SLiCE**.

 Find our software useful?
 Please cite!
 ---------------------